 Ted Lasso’s fifth episode “Rainbow” written by Bill Wrubel is as close to perfect as it gets.
 It’s witty, it’s hilarious, it’s emotionally propelled, and it’s structured brilliantly to frame itself in the same vein as a romantic comedy.
 The meta tone in essence is a treasure worthy of great praise.
 Its vigor pushes its thematic memorandum of onward, forward through another point of view that touches impeccably on what it means to do what people are meant to.

 It serves as a gorgeous reminder of the fact that rainbows show up after the rain, which sets the stage to encourage going forward.
 We’re not even halfway through, and there’s still so much beauty to be found.

 “Rainbow” is the episode that subtly goes into depth about what it means to be on the outside looking in and just how crucial it is to remember what it’s like to have fun.
 It’s never too late or too early, but it’s about the right timing in every area of these characters’ lives.

 He’s Like a Rainbow

 Commence the chant.
 It’s time.
 Roy Kent!
 He’s here.
 He’s there.
 He’s every f—king where!
 Roy Kent!

 “Rainbow” is, in a myriad of ways, Roy Kent’s episode.
 Where “The Hope That Kills You” is structured in the form of his swan song, the events of “Rainbow” exemplify what it means for him to find his onward, forward.
-It’s his new beginning, the right thing—the triumphant return back on the field.
+It’s his new beginning, the right thing—the triumphant return back on the pitch.